 When You Display Irrelevant Content, Visitors Leave.
 Simple.

-A 2013 study by Janrain and Harris Interactive revealed that 74% of users get frustrated when a website displays irrelevant ads, offers, or promotions that have nothing to do with their interests.
+Back in 2013 study by Janrain and Harris Interactive revealed that 74% of users get frustrated when a website displays irrelevant ads, offers, or promotions that have nothing to do with their interests.

 Obviously, frustrating users isn’t the way to increase conversions.